-Myanmar's Suu Kyi says 'delicate' Rakhine conflict handled by rule of law
+Suu Kyi says 'delicate' Myanmar conflict handled by rule of law

 Troops have poured into the area since militants believed to be Rohingya Muslims launched coordinated attacks on border posts on Oct.
 9, killing nine police.
 The government says five soldiers and at least 33 alleged attackers have been killed in the military operation.

-In Tokyo on a five-day visit that included a meeting with Prime Minister Shinzo Abe, Suu Kyi met with Foreign Minister Fumio Kishida, who said that violence could not be permitted in dealing with the crisis, according to a Foreign Ministry statement.
+In Japan on a five-day visit that included a meeting with Prime Minister Shinzo Abe, Suu Kyi met Foreign Minister Fumio Kishida, who said violence could not be permitted in dealing with the crisis, a Foreign Ministry statement said.

 "The problem in Rakhine state is extremely delicate and care is needed in responding," Suu Kyi was quoted as saying.